pqrkchqps/diehard-dot-fund-school/facilitators_guide/commencing.md

 Facilitators often guide the group to live up to the culture it has set, follow the protocols it has agreed, and hold expectations to account.
 If a facilitator is tasked with this role, they need to be backed by a certain level of explicitness about those agreements, and a certain mandate.
 Otherwise, it can get messy.

-People often want to leave things to "common sense" and avoid agreeing a code of conduct or explicit protocols.
+People often want to leave things to “common sense” and avoid agreeing a code of conduct or explicit protocols.
 However, this can disproportionately affect the most vulnerable members of the group, since they will feel the negative impacts of bad behavior or culture first and strongest, and are least empowered to counteract it themselves.
 It's the responsibility of the more priviledged or influential members of the group to think through these questions carefully.

 Like a legal contract, you hope you never have to enforce a code of conduct, but if you need it you’re very glad it’s there.
 You want to agree it *before* it became necessary.
-In order for a facilitator or any member of the group to effectively stand up and say, "that’s not OK here", you need to have already invested in culture-building and expectation-setting.
+In order for a facilitator or any member of the group to effectively stand up and say, “that’s not OK here”, you need to have already invested in culture-building and expectation-setting.

 ### On Loomio